joeatbayes/oid-mapper/readme.txt

 view of multiple people or companies located at the same address.
 When the adress changes we need to find the all people and all the companies located at that address and re-publsih a changed view.

+Note: We still needs a way to identify new records in the composite child views but I think we can tell from the audit tables new records versus changed records which should make it possible to run a separate population process at that time.

 When running python on ubuntu then you must use python3 rather than python since that is what I tested the python scripts in.